PITX2: Function

 Pitx2 plays a role in limb myogenesis.
 Pitx2 can determine the development and activation of the MyoD gene (the gene responsible for skeletal myogenesis).
 Studies have shown that expression of Pitx2 happens before MyoD is expressed in muscles.
 Further studies show that Pitx2 is directly recruited to act on the MyoD core enhancer and thus, directing the expression of the MyoD gene.
 Pitx 2 is in a parallel pathway with Myf5 and Myf6, as both paths effect expression of MyoD.
 However, in the absence of the parallel pathway, Pitx2 can continue activating MyoD genes.
 The expression of Pitx2 saves MyoD gene expression and keeps expressing this gene for limb myogenesis.
 Yet, the Pitx 2 pathway is PAX3 dependent and requires this gene to enact limb myogenesis.
 Studies support this finding as in the absence of PAX3, there is Pitx2 expression deficit and thus, MyoD does not express itself in limb myogenesis.
 The Pitx2 gene is thus shown to be downstream of Pax3 and serve as an intermediate between Pax3 and MyoD.
 In conclusion, Pitx2 plays an integral role in limb myogenesis.

 Pitx2 isoforms are expressed in a sexually dimorphic manner during rat gonadal development.

+Pitx2 expression has been shown to be important for normal anterior pituitary gland development.
+Studies using mice embryos established Pitx2 expression is required in a dosage dependent manner.
+Mice with a homozygous null mutation of the Pitx2 gene showed that it is not required for initial pituitary formation but is needed for further development.
+Littermates of normal homozygotes, Pitx2+/+, versus homozygous null, Pitx2-/-, at embryonic day 10.5 provided a comparison of differing pouch sizes and cell types.
+Mice with the homozygous null gene had a smaller pouch and mesenchymal cell growth and differentiation arrested.
+While embryos with a hypomorphic mutation, Pitx2neo/+, of the gene were considered morphologically normal.
+Along with normal pituitary expansion, Pitx2 is needed for normal expression of cell transcription genes of hormones produced in the anterior pituitary.
+Of which are luteinizing hormone (LH), follicle stimulating hormone (FSH), gonadotropin-releasing hormone (GnRH), growth hormone (GH), and thyroid stimulating hormone (TSH).
+A study conducted using Pitx2neo/neo mice at postnatal day 1, found the transcripts of hormone genes for LH beta (LHb) and FSH beta (FSHb), and GnRH receptor (GnRHR) were nearly absent or nearly abolished, respectively.
+While transcription genes for GH and TSH producing cells, and growth hormone releasing hormone receptor (GHRHR) of Pitx2neo homozygous mice were moderately reduced.
+Further analysis of the transcription factors, Gata2, Egr1 and SF1, involved in LHb and FSHb differentiation found a reduction or absence of them in Pitx2neo/neo mice.
+The transcription factors, Prop1 and Pit1, which control development of GH and TSH producing cells, were also studied in Pitx2neo homozygous mice but only Pit1 expression was reduced.
+A reduction or absence of the transcription factors of the gonadotropin cells of the anterior pituitary leads to a loss of full pituitary cell function.